 - Sesame Seeds: These tiny seeds add a flavorful crunch and a hint of nuttiness.
 Toast them lightly in a dry pan for extra flavor.

-- Sesame Oil: This oil is key for marinating the tuna.
+- Avocado Oil: This oil is key for searing the tuna.

-- Cucumber: Fresh and crisp, cucumbers add a yummy crunch.
+- Cucumber: Fresh and crisp, cucumbers add the perfect crunch.

-- Radishes: Their peppery sharpness is a great contrast to the tuna's mild flavor, adding a bit of spice without overwhelming the other ingredients.
+- Radishes: Their peppery sharpness is a great contrast to the tuna's mild flavor.

-- Avocado: Adds creamy texture and richness, making the salad more filling and satisfying.
+- Avocado: Adds creamy texture, making the salad more filling and satisfying.

-- Ginger Sesame Dressing: This dressing ties all the components together with its vibrant and tangy flavor, complementing the tuna perfectly.
+- Ginger Sesame Dressing: This dressing ties everything together with its tangy profile.

 A full ingredient list with exact measurements can be found in the recipe card below.